Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V
 - **Duration**: [Concentration](conditions.md#concentration), up to 1 minute
 The next time you hit a creature with a melee attack before this spell ends, your weapon is wreathed in deathly energies, and the attack deals an extra 8d8 Necrotic damage to the target.
 Additionally, if this attack reduces the target to 20 Hit Points or fewer, it must succeed on a CON Save or die.
-If the target is not native to the plane you’re on, it has disadvantage on this Save.
+If the target is not native to the plane you're on, it has disadvantage on this Save.
 - **Classes**: Paladin
 *(Source: CS)*